'KLARA BARBARA I, 2018, video, 18'50" (video still)

 Klara Barbara II, 2018 104 layers of silk 40 x 29 x 16 cm | photo: Gert Jan van Rooij

 pencil on silk, hahnemühle print, wooden box, nails

 29.5 x 21 x 3 cm | photo: Job Janssen

 Born Tokyo (JP), 1981

-Maria Kley reflects on human existence by researching various ways to materialise experiences and relationships.
-Through conversation and observation she explores the inner worlds of the people she meets, which usually results in abstract portraits.
+Through conversation and observation she explores the inner worlds of the people she meets, which usually results in portraits that are both intimate and abstract.
 These works are rooted in material that often originates from the subject’s surroundings.
-The applied techniques are carefully adapted to each individual, which allows her work to manifest itself in various media: sculpture, installation, print, and video.
+The applied techniques are carefully adapted to each individual, which allows her work to manifest itself in various media: sculpture, installation, print, video and large-scale installations.
 Extensive material research precedes each work.

 The artist purposefully makes room for the subject to participate in the tactile creation process.
 Kley’s portraits can thus be seen as compressed biographies, as well as a materialisation of the shared time and interaction between the artist and her subject.